 The facial artery normally exits the external carotid artery above the greater horn of the hyoid and travels superiorly behind the submandibular gland.
 Once it reaches the stylohyoid muscle, it turns medially and courses towards the angle of the mouth and medial canthus.
 In 10% of people, the facial artery is hypoplastic and does not travel to the angle of the mouth.
 In 1% of people, it fails to reach the face completely.

-It is also important to consider the location of the superior laryngeal nerve and the recurrent laryngeal nerve during surgery on the neck.
+It is also important to consider the location of the superior laryngeal nerve and the recurrent laryngeal nerve during surgery on the neck, especially of the thyroid, where both nerves must be identified and preserved.
 Injuring the external branch of the superior laryngeal nerve would cause paralysis of the cricothyroid muscle, resulting in an alteration in sound pitch, or dysphonia.
 If the recurrent laryngeal nerve suffers damage, the result would be paralysis of the intrinsic laryngeal muscles, except for the cricothyroid muscle, causing vocal cord paralysis.

-Any time there is neck trauma, you need to be concerned about the viability of the phrenic nerve.
+Any time there is neck trauma, one needs to be concerned about the viability of the phrenic nerve.
 If the C3, C4, or C5 ventral rami are damaged, this could interfere with the diaphragm working correctly.
-Remember the saying, “cervical three, four, five keeps the diaphragm alive.”

 Torticollis occurs when the sternocleidomastoid muscle shortens or contracts irregularly, causing a twisting of the neck opposite to the side of the abnormal muscle.
 This condition can occur during birth if the SCM is damaged, leading to fibrosis and shortening of the muscle fibers.
 It can also occur due to increased muscle tone, or dystonia, resulting from emotional stress or sudden movements.